View Document

 2. exclusion for sustained unsatisfactory academic performance

-3. suspension under the student conduct policy.
+3. suspension under the Student Conduct Policy

-(14) Where a continuing student fails to enrol, their enrolment is discontinued, and they go on to apply for readmission to the program or to a replacement program that is considered by the University to be the same program, all of the intervening time is considered to be part of the student’s time enrolled, as the University has not initiated or approved the student’s absence.
+(16) Where a continuing student fails to enrol, their enrolment is discontinued, and they go on to apply for readmission to the program or to a replacement program that is considered by the University to be the same program, all of the intervening time is considered to be part of the student’s time enrolled, as the University has not initiated or approved the student’s absence.

-(15) Where a student is transitioned to a new version of a program or a replacement program, the student’s time enrolled is still considered to have started from the first day of the first teaching period in which they were enrolled in their original program.
+(17) Where a student is transitioned to a new version of a program or a replacement program, the student’s time enrolled is still considered to have started from the first day of the first teaching period in which they were enrolled in their original program.
 This will be specified in the letter informing them of the transition arrangements.

-(16) Where a student is admitted to an unrelated program, the count of time enrolled starts from the first day of the first teaching period in which the student is enrolled in the new program.
+(18) Where a student is admitted to an unrelated program, the count of time enrolled starts from the first day of the first teaching period in which the student is enrolled in the new program.